WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * GlobalMessageID: 64 bit hash of concatenation of conference ID, endpoint ID, encoding ID, sequence ID

-* Active level: this is a number from 0 to 100 indicates the level that the sender of this media wishes it to be considered active media.
+* Active level: this is a number from 0 to 100 indicates the probability that the sender of this media wishes it to be considered active media.
 For example if it was voice, it would be 100 if the person was clearly speaking, and 0 if not, and perhaps a value in the middle if it was uncertain.
 This allows an media switch to select the active speaker in the in a conference call.

-* Location in room: relative location in room enumerated starting at front left and moving around clockwise.
-This helps get the correct content on left and right screens for video and helps with for spatial audio
+* Location: relative or absolute location, direction of view, and field view.
+With video coming from drones, 360 cameras, VR light field cameras, and comrpex video conferncing rooms, this provides the information about the camera or micrphone that the receiver can use to render the correct view.
+This is end to end encrypted.

-* Reference Frame : bool to indicate if this message is part of a reference frame
+* Reference Frame : bool to indicate if this message is part of a reference frame.
+Typically, a SFU will switch to the new video stream at the start of a reference frame.

 * DSCP : DSCP to use on transmissions of this message and future messages on this GlobalEncodingID